-YWCA’s board is skills-based, includes women from around Australia and is led by President Julie Boyd.
-We’re passionate about maintaining a Board that reflects our values and the work we do, so at least 30 per cent of our nine Board members are women aged 31 years or under when they’re appointed.
+YWCA’s board is skills-based, includes women from around Australia and is led by President Helen Conway.
+We’re passionate about maintaining a Board that reflects our values and the work we do.
+Currently, 45 per cent of 11 Board members are women aged 31 years or under when they were appointed.

 Our Board oversees everything we do, including strategic planning for the whole organisation.
-Above all, they have a commitment to our overarching goal of achieving true gender equality.
+Our Board also oversee our subsidiary bodies YWCA National Housing and YWCA Housing.
+Above all, our Board have a commitment to our overarching goal of achieving true gender equality.

 Click the below links to jump to individual profiles.